LogtalkDotOrg/logtalk3/manuals/sources/glossary.rst

    predicate calling context
-      The object or category from within a predicate is called (either directly or using a control construct such as a message sending control construct).
+      The object or category from within a predicate is called (either directly or using a control construct such as a message-sending control construct).

    predicate definition context